Zombie-Lending in the United States -- Prevalence versus Relevance: Literature Review

 Another strand of the literature, which our underlying data does not allow us to follow up on, addresses the motivation to engage in zombie-lending from a lender's perspective.
-On the one hand institutional bottlenecks such as poor insolvency regimes are found to be important enablers of zombification \citep{mcgowan2017insolvency}, on the other hand, an increasing body of literature links the frailties of the financial sector to the rise of zombies.
+On the one hand, institutional bottlenecks such as poor insolvency regimes are found to be important enablers of zombification \citep{mcgowan2017insolvency}, constituting a mix which aggravates the macroeconomic effects of corporate credit booms going bust \citep{JordaKornejewSchularickTaylor2020}.
+On the other hand, an increasing body of literature links the frailties of the financial sector to the rise of zombies.
 Early work by \cite{peek2005unnatural} already found that weaker firms were more likely to receive additional credit, because troubled Japanese banks were incentivized to allocate funds to severely impaired borrowers in order to avoid the realization of losses on their own balance sheets.
 Observing lender-borrower relationships in Italy, \cite{schivardi2017credit} find that undercapitalized banks were less likely to cut credit to zombie firms, whereas for the broader European case, \cite{AndrewsPetroulakis2019} show that non-viable firms are more likely to be connected to weak banks, suggesting that zombie prevalence in Europe may at least partly stem from bank forbearance.
 In spite of growing regulatory pressure, there is evidence that zombie-lending remains widespread, even in developed countries \citep{bonfim2020site}.

+This stands in contrast to the findings in \cite{FavaraCameliaPOrive2022} -- the most closely related study in terms of examining zombie prevalence in the United States.
+Their finding of a low degree of zombification in the U.S. economy extends to zombie lending not being a widespread phenomenon among private and publicly listed companies.
+They find banks to tighten their lending standards or even reduce their exposure to firms, which slide into zombie-like status.
+Furthermore, they don't find any support for undercapitalized banks engaging more forcefully in zombie-lending than other financial institutions, which contrasts with the findings from the European case \citep{schivardi2017credit,AndrewsPetroulakis2019} .
+This seminal contribution on banks' zombie-lending activities in the United States provides valuable insights into the functioning of the U.S. banking market, and how it differs from its European counterpart.

+We differ from \cite{FavaraCameliaPOrive2022} by analysing the interplay between zombie-lending and the performance of non-zombie firms.
+We find statistically significant negative spill-overs on productivity, investment, and employment growth.
+Nonlinearities are a crucial part of the equation: while large companies seem to be unaffected, it is SMEs -- and subgroups thereof -- that are the ones to carry the entire burden of zombie lending.
+These results go hand in hand with findings in \cite{Karakaplan2021} and \cite{ChodorowReichEtAl2021}, in that they corroborate the existence of large heterogeneity and nonlinearities in the cross-section of U.S. companies and emphasize the implications for small- and medium-sized enterprises.

 Lastly, we add to the literature on business dynamism by examining the link between zombie-lending and the rate of entrance at the industry-level.
 Studying zombie firms and specifically \textit{"zombie-credit"} in Europe, \cite{AcharyaEtAl2020} find that increased lending to zombies hampers the cleansing effect in the economy, i.e. the replacement of non-viable firms by new entrants.
 We find similar effects for the U.S., with the main spillovers emerging from bank-related zombie-lending.
 We also find support for a working hypothesis -- also outlined in \cite{AcharyaEtAl2020} -- explaining one channel through which zombie-lending compromises market entry.